 Employment is the key to getting everything if you’re not a student.
 So make sure you have a good relationship with the HR people in your company.
 They’ll know the procedures to getting a bank account, mortgage, and even an apartment.

 4. What to Wear – Invest in quality rain gear!
-A good pair of water proof leather boots, wind proof umbrella, lined rain jacket to keep out the damp and a hat.
+A good pair of water proof leather boots, wind proof umbrella, and lined rain jacket to keep out the damp and a hat.

 What Not to Wear – Don’t wear 4 inch heels to work.
 You’ll quickly realize that comfortable shoes are a must.
 You walk way more than New York and switching from flats to heels in the street is just not practical.